PilotConway/component-story/README.md

 # Demo project for my talk "A Component Story"

-First given at CharmCityJS December 2019.
+First given at charmCityJS December 2019.

 ## Running Storybook